Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks: GE-VDAC Algorithm for Distributed RIS Configuration and Power Allocation

 Moreover, since the local actions are sampled from $\mathbf{a}_{\nu(i)}^{u}\sim\pi_{\theta_{\mathrm{A}}}^{u}\big(\cdot|\widetilde{\mathbf{z}}_{\nu(i)}^{u}\big)$ and $\left(\mathbf{a}_{i}^{u}\right)'\sim\pi_{\theta_{\mathrm{A}}}^{u}\big(\cdot|\left(\widetilde{\mathbf{z}}_{i}^{u}\right)'\big)$, we have

 which signifies $\mathbf{a}'=\nu\star\mathbf{a}$.
 This ends the proof. \end{proof} \end{proposition}

 Based on Proposition \ref{Proposition_Permutation_Invariance}, the learned distributed actors/critics in \textit{GE-VDAC} are insusceptible to the agents' permutations.
 Therefore, \textit{GE-VDAC} can improve the generalization and the learning speed in multi-agent cooperative learning.
-Furthermore, the convergence of \textit{GE-VDAC} can be theoretically guaranteed with the following theorem. \begin{theorem} The proposed algorithm can converge to a local optimal policy for \eqref{P2}, i.e.,